Comparing Grappling Mat Materials and Surfaces

 Cross-linked PE foam mats are often significantly smaller and more lightweight rolls (in the 5x10 foot range).
 They are lightweight and easy to install by a single person.
+Multiple mats usually need to be taped together.
 Should they become damaged, cross-linked polyethylene foam grappling mats can be repaired with a patch, but can not be reconditioned or resurfaced.

-EVA puzzle mats usually come in square tiles 2-4 feet in diameter.
+EVA puzzle mats usually come in square tiles 2-4 feet in diameter that can connect together in any direct to achieve the desired floor coverage.
 They cannot be repaired, but are often double-sided, so they can be flipped.
 Puzzle tiles are also easily replaced in as small as 4 square foot sections without the need for tearing up the entire grappling floor.

 Generally vinyl-wrapped PU foam mats come in a 1x2 meter (~3.3x6.6 feet) size.
 The durable vinyl is extremely resistant to damage and can be patched if needed.
 These mats usually cannot be connected together but their weight, combined with grippy non-slip underside do a good job of keeping mats in place and allow for multiple mats to be butted up next to each other to expand your grappling area.